dojo/docs/loader/index.rst

   * construct a loader that implements the API so that modules can be assembled into a complete program at run-time

-With these two blocks in place, large Javascript programs can be divided into many--perhaps hundreds--of small modules, thereby greatly simplifying program construction.
-Indeed, the Dojo Toolkit itself is expressed in terms of many smallish Javascript resources.
+With these two blocks in place, large JavaScript programs can be divided into many--perhaps hundreds--of small modules, thereby greatly simplifying program construction.
+Indeed, the Dojo Toolkit itself is expressed in terms of many smallish JavaScript resources.

 Since each individual resource implies an HTTP transaction to download that resource, bandwidth and latency constraints can result in sluggish loading performance.
 Fortunately, this problem is easy to fix.
 Once the program is constructed,